Configure CSP

 Inline Script and nonce

-Waku relies on inline scripts for basic functionality: loading client entry module, streaming inital RSC workload, and prefetching assets on navigation.
+Waku relies on inline scripts for basic functionality: loading the client entry module, streaming the initial RSC workload, and prefetching assets on navigation.

 Inline script is also a source of Cross-site scripting (XSS).
 To mitigate this, a common practice is to set nonce attribute on <script>, together with proper Content-Security-Policy response header.